ishaan1013/ishaan1013/README.md

 # Hey 👋

-I'm a 18-year-old developer from Toronto, living in San Francisco this summer.
+I'm a 18-year-old developer, studying Software Engineering @ the University of Waterloo.
+I'm living in San Francisco this summer.

 <p>
   <a href="https://www.ishaand.com/" style="text-decoration:none;">